Coralquill/Python/projects/calculator_cli/readme.md

 # CLI Calculator

-A simple command-line interface calculator built in Python.
+A simple command-line interface calculator built in Python3.
 Supports addition, subtraction, multiplication, and division with basic input validation and history tracking.

 ---